-The Somerset Ornithological Society aims are to further the study of birds and to assist in their preservation.
-It aims to appeal to all that are interested in the birds of Somerset, whether their birding interests are scientific or social, as experts or novices, and from within and outside the county.
+The Somerset Ornithological Society aims to promote interest in the birdlife of the county, further the monitoring of birds, and to assist in their preservation.
+It aims to appeal to all that have an interest in the birds of Somerset, whether their birding is social or scientific, as experts or as novices, young and old.

-The bird records through sightings, ringing reports and studies are collected and published annually by the society.
-Regular field meetings and indoor talks are organised by a general committee and run for the benefit of our membership.
-This gives excellent opportunities for members and guests alike to meet people with a common interest, both experts and novices.
-There is also a quarterly newsletter.
+Bird records, through sightings, ringing reports and studies, are collected and published annually by the Society in Somerset Birds.
+When they are allowed to resume, regular field meetings are organised and run for the benefit of our membership along with regular on-line talks.
+The field walks give excellent opportunities for members and guests alike to meet people with a common interest.
+An on-line biannual newsletter, The Bittern is also available to our members.